botdotcom/TwitterClone-Android/README.md

 # Twitter Clone

 **Twitter Clone** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+It is built as a learning exercise.

 Time spent: **X** hours spent in total